okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-manage-groups/main/index.md

 ---
 title: Manage groups with Terraform
-excerpt: Configure access to Okta applications and manage sign-in flows for groups of users.
+excerpt: Configure access to Okta apps and manage sign-in flows for groups of users.
 layout: Guides
 ---

-Use Terraform to configure access to Okta applications and manage sign-in flows for groups of users.
+Use Terraform to configure access to Okta apps and manage sign-in flows for groups of users.

 ---

-**Learning outcomes**
+#### Learning outcomes

 * Configure automatic group assignment for users in your org.
-* Use groups to manage user access to Okta applications.
+* Use groups to manage user access to Okta apps.
 * Use groups to manage user sign-in flows.

-**What you need**
+#### What you need

 * Familiarity with the Terraform terms: configuration, resources, state, and commands.
 See [Terraform overview](/docs/guides/terraform-overview).
 * An [Okta Developer Edition organization](https://developer.okta.com/signup) or an Okta Identity Engine organization
 * A Terraform configuration that can access your Okta org.
 See [Enable Terraform access for your Okta org](/docs/guides/terraform-enable-org-access).

 ---

 ## Overview

-Groups enable you to manage access to Okta applications for many users.
+Groups enable you to manage access to Okta apps for many users.
 Group settings automatically apply changes to all users within that group, which simplifies managing large numbers of users.

-Use groups by assigning users, applications, and policies to them.
-Users who are assigned to a group can access the applications by following the sign-in flows that the policies control.
-Assigned applications appear on the Okta End-User Dashboard for all users in the group.
+Use groups by assigning users, apps, and policies to them.
+Users who are assigned to a group can access the apps by following the sign-in flows that the policies control.
+Assigned apps appear on the Okta End-User Dashboard for all users in the group.

 ## Automatically assign users to groups